 Unfortunately, investing in a socially responsible and financially profitable bamboo company isn’t as simple as picking up an arrangement of lucky bamboo from your local hardware store.
 Bamboo is a wildly diverse industry, branching into all different sectors of the economy.
 It’s also a relatively young industry, lacking a certain degree of infrastructure, at least in the US.
 All of this contributes to an atmosphere of high risk and abundant opportunity.

 People are excited to plant bamboo, knowing that it’s the fastest-growing plant on earth, ready to harvest within just a few years.
 Bamboo grows quickly and easily, with fewer agricultural inputs than other crops and a far greater capacity to sequester carbon.
 Fresh shoots can be sold as food, mature poles can be used in construction, and remnants can be turned into fuel, biochar, or pressed particle board.
 Bamboo fiber is also a viable source for paper and textiles.

 But in the US and Europe, the processing industries are still in their infancy, if they even exist at all.
-In other words, if you want to turn your Alabama-grown bamboo into some super soft bamboo fabric, or into tree-free paper, you’ll need to ship it to China to be milled.
-Consider the shipping costs, as quickly you see the costs going up and the sustainability going down.
+In other words, if you want to turn your Florida-grown bamboo into some super soft bamboo fabric, or into tree-free paper, you might need to ship it to China to be milled.
+Consider the shipping costs, and you quickly see the costs going up and the sustainability going down.